Virtual Reality in Healthcare Industry

 1.Treating Chronic Pain

-Medical VR has been proved efficient to stop the brain from processing pain and cure soreness in the hospitalized patients.
+Virtual Reality in Medical care has been proved efficient to stop the brain from processing pain and cure soreness in the hospitalized patients.
 This is actually beneficial as it shortens the patient’s stay time in the hospital and also lowers the cost of the entire treatment process.
 There is various software created to deflect the minds of the ailing patients and focus more on VR worlds that can help them relieve stress.

 2. Mental Health and Virtual Reality